Europe’s circular economy challenge is not short on ambition. It is short on people who can turn ambition into systems that actually work.

 Beyond academia

-For many PhD-trained researchers, leaving academia is less about leaving research and more about continuing it under real-world constraints.
-Early-stage climate companies shift the core question from “Is this publishable?” to “Does this work, and can it work at scale?”
+For many PhD researchers, leaving academia is less about leaving research and more about continuing it under real-world constraints.
+Early-stage circular and climate-tech startups shift the core question from “Is this publishable?” to “Does this work, and can it work at scale?”: a transition that mirrors the move from controlled environments to complex, system-level problem solving.

 What this means for climate leaders